Power of Attorney vs Executor of Estate: Key Differences and Responsibilities Explained

 What types of Power of Attorney exist?

-There are four main types: general, durable, special or limited, and medical, each serving different decision-making needs.
+The four main types are general, durable, special or limited, and medical, all of which are made for different decision-making needs.

 What are the advantages of having a Power of Attorney?